Johnny Mercer: 1950s–1970s

 In the 1950s, the advent of rock and roll cut deeply into Mercer's natural audience, and dramatically reduced venues for his songs.
 Mercer wrote for several MGM films, including Seven Brides for Seven Brothers (1954) and Merry Andrew (1958).
 He collaborated on three Broadway musicals in the 1950s—Top Banana (1951), Li'l Abner (1956), and Saratoga (1959).

-Mercer made occasional television appearances.
-In the 1953–1954 season, he guest starred as himself on ABC's Jukebox Jury, a musical/quiz program on which celebrities judge the latest releases from the recording companies.
-In 1954, he appeared on NBC's The Donald O'Connor Show.

 His more successful songs of the 1950s include "The Glow-Worm" (sung by the Mills Brothers) and "Something's Gotta Give".
 In 1961, he wrote the lyrics to "Moon River" for Audrey Hepburn in Breakfast at Tiffany's and for Days of Wine and Roses, both with music by Henry Mancini, and Mercer received his third and fourth Oscars for Best Song.
 The back-to-back Oscars were the first time a songwriting team had achieved that feat.
 Mercer, also with Mancini, wrote "Charade" for the 1963 romantic thriller of the same name.
 The Tony Bennett classic "I Wanna Be Around" was written by Mercer in 1962, as was the Frank Sinatra hit "Summer Wind" in 1965.

 An indication of the high esteem in which Mercer was held can be observed in that he was the only lyricist to have his work recorded as a volume of Ella Fitzgerald's series of Song book albums.
 Ella Fitzgerald Sings the Johnny Mercer Song Book was released by Verve Records in 1964.